 If you are an internal Intel user of the Intel GPA product, please do not post on this forum.

-Instead, please use the Intel GPA Planet Blue Forum or the Planet Blue Wiki for any questions, issues, or discussion about the Intel GPA product.
+Instead, please use the Intel GPA Inside Blue Forum for any questions, issues, or discussion about the Intel GPA product.

 If you are having trouble finding the Inside Blue Forum, feel free to message me and I can send you the link.